joelouthan/Theologicus/src/doctrine-christ-saves/03-the-weight-of-our-sin.md

 >and their tongues strut across the earth.
 >Therefore his people turn to them
 >and drink in their overflowing words.
->The wicked say, “How can God know?
+>The wicked say, "How can God know?
->Does the Most High know everything? ”
+>Does the Most High know everything?"
 >Look at them — the wicked!
 >They are always at ease,
 >and they increase their wealth.